ST. MACCREICHE'S TOMB, KILMACREEHY CHURCH, CO. CLARE.

 Kilmacreehy lies on a side-route of the Burren Way, making it an attractive stop for walkers tackling the longer trail or for a short circular walk from Liscannor.
 A typical 3-km loop starts at the lay-by on the Liscannor-Kilmacreehy road, passes the ruin, continues across the fields to a viewpoint over the bay, and returns via a quiet lane.

-• Parking – A small lay‑by off the Liscannor‑Kilmacreehy road provides free parking for a few cars.
-The walk from the car park to the ruin is about five minutes on an unpaved path.
+• Parking: A small lay-by off the Liscannor-Kilmacreehy road provides free parking for a few cars.
+The walk from the car park to the ruin takes about five minutes on an unpaved path.

-• Accessibility – The ground is uneven and can be slippery after rain; the site is not wheelchair‑friendly.
-Visitors who need assistance should bring a companion.
+• Accessibility: The ground is uneven and can be slippery after rain; the site is not wheelchair-friendly.
+Visitors with mobility limitations should plan carefully or bring a companion.

 Practical Information

-Kilmacreehy Church & Graveyard is free to visit and has no formal opening hours; the site is accessible year‑round, though the weather can be brisk and the ground wet in winter.
-No visitor centre exists on‑site, but the Liscannor tourism office at the harbour can provide maps and additional historical context.
+Kilmacreehy Church & Graveyard is free to visit and has no formal opening hours.
+The site is accessible year-round, though the weather can be brisk and the ground wet in winter.
+No visitor centre exists on-site, but the Liscannor tourism office at the harbour can provide maps and additional historical context.
+Dogs are welcome on leads, as the open fields and quiet paths suit a calm walk.

 • Website: Liscannor – Kilmacreehy Church